|

 The largest natural reserve of silver is located in Mexico which

-supplies approximately 80% of the world's demand for native silver.
+supplies approximately 80% of the world's demand for native

-for the synthetic production of rhodium.
+recommended for the synthetic production of rhodium.

 The sporadic rambling to this point was necessary to demonstrate